Kevin Tighe: After Emergency! (1980s)

 After the cancellation of Emergency!, Tighe continued to work in episodic television, appearing on Ellery Queen, Cos, The Hardy Boys/Nancy Drew Mysteries, The Six Million Dollar Man, and The Love Boat.
 He also appeared on the CBS Library production of "Orphans, Waifs, and Wards" and as Thomas Jefferson in an adaptation of the John Jakes novel The Rebels in 1979.

 During the 80s, Tighe taught drama at USC.
 To keep his acting skills honed, he once again studied acting, this time with Robert Lewis and Stella Adler in New York City.
 He worked in summer stock as part of a company directed by Alfred Christie at the Hampton Playhouse in 1980, and performed in Come Blow Your Horn.
 In 1983, Tighe was cast in Two for the Seesaw at William Putch's Totem Pole Playhouse in Caledonia, Pennsylvania.

 Tighe made his Broadway debut at the Music Box Theatre in the play, Open Admissions; the show closed after two weeks.
-He then acted in Night of the Iguana with McCarter Theatre Company, in Princeton, NJ; Mark Weller's The Ballad of Soapy Smith in 1983 at the Seattle Repertory Theatre in Seattle; and the New York Shakespeare Festival at the Public Theatre in New York City.
+He then acted in The Night of the Iguana with McCarter Theatre Company, in Princeton, NJ; Mark Weller's The Ballad of Soapy Smith in 1983 at the Seattle Repertory Theatre in Seattle; and the New York Shakespeare Festival at the Public Theatre in New York City.
 In 1989, he received an NEA fellowship at the Seattle Repertory Theatre.
 Tighe also wrote and directed Homegirl for the Seattle Repertory Theatre in 1986.

 After returning to Los Angeles in 1986, Tighe began working again in television and movies.
 His late 1980s movie appearances were in Matewan, Eight Men Out, K-9, and as club-owner Frank Tilghman in 1989's Road House with Patrick Swayze.
-During a 2006 interview, Tighe stated, "I've gotten more comments on that movie than any other film I've ever done."
+During a 2013 interview, Tighe stated, "I've gotten more comments on that movie than any other film I've ever done."
 Saying he is amazed by the film's broad audience appeal, he further said, "Working class people like it, (college kids), white people, black people.
 I think a lot of that is due to the music ... the movie had great music."